Skip to main content

 The history of South Shore Center in Alameda — no roof, no problem

 South Shore Center in Alameda, California has long stood as a unique presence in the East Bay retail landscape.
-Opening in 1958, it was one of the earliest open-air shopping centers in Northern California—taking advantage of the island’s mild, breezy climate and scenic shoreline location.
+Opening on August 21, 1958 with just 12 stores, it was one of the earliest open-air shopping malls in Northern California.
+Built by the Utah Construction Company on 65-acres in the overall 400-acre landfill addition to Alameda, architect Robert B. Liles designed the mall to complement Alameda’s mild, breezy climate and scenic shoreline.

 As competition from enclosed malls like Oakland’s Eastmont and San Leandro’s Bayfair intensified in the early 1980s, South Shore Center began to show its age.
 To remain relevant, the property underwent a significant renovation and modest expansion in 1984–1985 aimed at refreshing its image and stabilizing tenant interest.